 Based on long-term island precipitation records, Polson et al. (2016) identified significant increases in precipitation in the tropics and decreases in the subtropics, which are consistent with those simulated by the CMIP5 models.
 Moreover, results from Polson and Hegerl (2017) give support to an intensification of the water cycle according to the wet-gets-wetter, dry-gets-drier paradigm over tropical land areas as well.
-Other studies suggest that this paradigm does not necessarily hold over dry regions where moisture is limited (Greve et al., 2014; Kumar et al., 2015(Greve et al., 2014; Kumar et al., 2015, see also Section 8.2.2.1).
+Other studies suggest that this paradigm does not necessarily hold over dry regions where moisture is limited (see also Section 8.2.2.1; Greve et al., 2014; Kumar et al., 2015).
 Polson and Hegerl (2017) explained this discrepancy by taking into account the seasonal and interannual movement of the regions (Allan, 2014).
 A follow-up study using CMIP6 models also found that the observed strengthening contrast of precipitation over wet and dry regions was detectable, although the increase was significantly larger in observations than in the multi-model mean.
-The change was attributed to a combination of anthropogenic and natural forcings, with anthropogenic forcings detectable in multi-signal analyses (Figure 3.14; Schurer et al., 2020)).
+The change was attributed to a combination of anthropogenic and natural forcings, with anthropogenic forcings detectable in multi-signal analyses (Figure 3.14; Schurer et al., 2020).

 [START FIGURE 3.14 HERE]

-Wet (a) and dry (b) region tropical mean (30°S-30°N) annual precipitation anomalies.
+Wet (a) and dry (b) region tropical mean (30°S–30°N) annual precipitation anomalies.
 Observed data are shown with black lines (GPCP), ERA5 reanalysis in grey, single model simulations results are shown with light blue/red lines (CMIP6), and multi-model-mean results are shown with dark blue/red lines (CMIP6).
-Wet and dry region annual anomalies are calculated as the running mean over 12 months relative to a 1988-2020 based period.
+Wet and dry region annual anomalies are calculated as the running mean over 12 months relative to a 1988–2020 based period.
 The regions are defined as the wettest third and driest third of the surface area, calculated for the observations and for each model separately for each season (following Polson and Hegerl, 2017).
-Scaling factors (panels c, d) are calculated for the combination of the wet and dry region mean, where the observations, reanalysis and all the model simulations are first standardised using the mean standard deviation of the pre-industrial control simulations.
-Two total least squares regression methods are used: noise in variables (following Polson and Hegerl, 2017) which estimates a best estimate and a 5-95% confidence interval using the pre-industrial controls (circle and thick green line) and the pre-industrial controls with double the variance (thin green line); and a bootstrap method (DelSole et al., 2019) (5-95% confidence interval shown with a purple line and best estimate with a purple circle).
+Scaling factors (c, d) are calculated for the combination of the wet and dry region mean, where the observations, reanalysis and all the model simulations are first standardized using the mean standard deviation of the pre-industrial control simulations.
+Two total least squares regression methods are used: noise in variables (following Polson and Hegerl, 2017) which estimates a best estimate and a 5–95% confidence interval using the pre-industrial controls (circle and thick green line) and the pre-industrial controls with double the variance (thin green line); and a bootstrap method (DelSole et al., 2019) (5–95% confidence interval shown with a purple line and best estimate with a purple circle).
 Panel (c) shows results for GPCP and panel (d) for ERA5.
 Figure is adapted from Schurer et al. (2020).
 Further details on data sources and processing are available in the chapter data table (Table 3.SM.1).

 [END FIGURE 3.14 HERE]